North Toowoomba

 Population growth drivers in North Toowoomba are above average based on AreaSearch's ranking of recent, and medium to long-term trends

-For projections, AreaSearch adopts ABS/Geoscience Australia projections released in 2024 with a base year of 2022 for each SA2 area.
-For SA2 areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are used.
-However, these state projections lack age category splits; thus, AreaSearch applies proportional growth weightings aligned with ABS Greater Capital Region projections released in 2023 based on 2022 data for each age cohort.
-Future population trends suggest an above median growth rate for regional areas nationwide.
-Based on aggregated SA2-level projections, North Toowoomba is expected to increase by 681 persons to reach a total of 4,141 individuals by 2041, reflecting an overall increase of 18.4% over the 17-year period.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023, based on 2021 data, are used.
+However, these state projections do not provide age category splits, so AreaSearch applies proportional growth weightings in line with ABS Greater Capital Region projections released in 2023 and based on 2022 data for each age cohort.
+Future population trends project an above median growth for Australian non-metropolitan areas.
+By 2041, the suburb of North Toowoomba is expected to increase by 623 persons, reflecting a total increase of 16.0% over the 16-year period, based on aggregated SA2-level projections.

 Frequently Asked Questions - Population